 NA is comprised of a large number of individual groups running on lines agreed by the NA World Service Committee, hosting meetings (over 67,000 weekly meetings across 139 countries in 2016) at which recovering drug addicts can come for advice, support and fellowship.
 The requirement for membership of NA and attendance at NA meetings is “a desire to stop using” substances of abuse; membership is free and meetings do not charge attendance fees, though donations are welcome.

 The history of Narcotics Anonymous

 NA was founded in 1953 in California, by a group including former drug addict Jimmy Kinnon, as a fellowship of mutually supporting groups following AA’s twelve-step model and traditions.
 In 1954, NA printed its Little Brown Book, containing the 12 steps towards abstinence from drug use.
-Throughout the 1950s the movement grew slowly and retrenched at times, but in 1959 Kinnon and others restarted the organisation and it began to grow once again through the 1960s; by 1972 NA was holding over 70 weekly meetings including in Germany, Australia and Bermuda, while by the early 1980s there were over 1000 different meetings across the world.
+Throughout the 1950s the movement grew slowly.
+It retrenched at times, but in 1959 Kinnon and others restarted the organisation, and it began to grow once again through the 1960s; by 1972 NA was holding over 70 weekly meetings including in Germany, Australia and Bermuda, while by the early 1980s there were over 1000 different meetings across the world.
 The NA World Service Office opened in 1977, and NA has hosted annual World Conferences since 1971.

 Principles of Narcotics Anonymous